-- 5.3.92 Given the scale of housing growth required to meet the needs of the district's growing population, it is essential that the decisions taken in selecting sites for development results in the most sustainable portfolio of sites possible.
-The site selection process should wherever possible not only avoid sites which would cause significant harm to the environment but should also provide positive benefits such as in removing derelict land. - 5.3.93 While this core strategy does not in itself allocate sites it is considered important that it sets the strategic policy framework to guide this process in the rest of the Local Plan.
+- Given the scale of housing growth required to meet the needs of the District's growing population, it is essential that the decisions taken in selecting sites for development results in the most sustainable portfolio of sites possible.
+The site selection process should wherever possible not only avoid sites which would cause significant harm to the environment but should also provide positive benefits such as in removing derelict land. - While this Core Strategy does not in itself allocate sites it is considered important that it sets the strategic policy framework to guide this process in the rest of the Local Plan.
 Both the NPPF and the Core Strategy's vision suggest that sustainable development and management should be at the heart of the growth and economic transformation that is envisaged over the period of this plan.
 Policy HO7 will help achieve this.
-Furthermore the criteria listed within the policy will assist in achieving a range of the objectives set out in section 3, particularly those aimed at safeguarding and enhancing the environment of the district. - 5.3.94 The policy approach to allocating sites begins at its most strategic level within Policy SC5 which describes the relative priority to be given to site locations within settlements as opposed to extensions of those settlements.
-However there are a further range of key criteria which should be used in the site allocation process and which are not necessarily connected to a site's status as within or extending a settlement and these are outlined in Policy HO7 below.
+Furthermore the criteria listed within the policy will assist in achieving a range of the objectives set out in Section 3, particularly those aimed at safeguarding and enhancing the environment of the District. - 5.3.103 The policy approach to allocating sites begins at its most strategic level within Policy SC5 which describes the relative priority to be given to site locations within settlements as opposed to extensions of those settlements.
+However there are a further range of key criteria which should be used in the site allocation process and which are not necessarily connected to a site's status as within or extending a settlement and these are outlined in Policy HO7 overleaf.